siscodeorg/next/readme.md

 Repository for storing ideas as issues.

 Mainly an extension of #project_discussion so that ideas can be put under permanent storage until they are concretely implemented on each of their projects.
-The rule of thumb is that "Abstract ideas" go here, some discussion happens here/discord and laterm as its matured it goes to the original project as a more concrete thing.
+The rule of thumb is that "Abstract ideas" go here, some discussion happens here/discord and later its implemented on the project and closed here.

 Format
 ---